jundalisay/superb/content/en/research/dampier/voyage/chapter-09b.md

 ---

-## PORT MARQUIS.
-CAPTAIN TOWNLEY MAKES A FRUITLESS ATTEMPT.
+## CAPTAIN TOWNLEY'S FRUITLESS ATTEMPT.

 Port Marquis is a very good harbour a league to the east of Acapulco Harbour.